Finding the perfect holiday gift for each person on your “nice” list is one of the toughest challenges of the season.

-But how can you give cold hard cash without coming across as, well, cold?
-Here are some options to help you personalize your monetary giving and ensure the most thoughtful gift for each person on your list.
+But how can you give cash gifts without seeming like you put in minimal effort?
+Here are some options to help personalize your monetary giving and ensure the most thoughtful gift for each person on your list.

 1. Gift card

-You’ll rarely go wrong giving a gift card.
-If you know your recipient well, you can seek out their favorite store, brand or restaurant.
-And if they’re harder to shop for or you’re not very close, there’s nothing wrong with choosing a Visa or American Express prepaid cash card.
-Pair it with a heartfelt note to show how much you care about them and their interests.
+If you know your gift recipient well, find their favorite store or restaurant and buy a gift card to treat them to something you know they’ll love.
+Even if they’re harder to shop for or you’re not very close, there’s nothing wrong with choosing a Visa or American Express prepaid cash card.
+Pair it with a heartfelt note to show how much you care.

-If you are still wary of coming across a bit too impersonal, try using a gift card to give an experience.
+If you’re still wary of coming across a bit too impersonal, try giving an experience instead.
 Prepay for a couple of movie dates or a trip to the spa where you can spend time together and enjoy a nice treat.

-You may even score a bonus for yourself when you buy a gift card.
-Throughout December, many restaurants and retail stores offer a bonus card for you when you spend a minimum amount on a gift card for someone else.
-At Fogo de Chao Brazilian Steakhouse chain, for example, you’ll receive a $25 bonus card for every $150 you spend in gift cards.
+You may score a bonus for yourself when you buy a gift card for a loved one, especially during the holiday season.
+Many restaurants and retail stores offer a bonus card for you when you spend a minimum amount on a gift card for someone else.

 2. CDs or savings account transfer

-Using a certificate of deposit or savings account gift as a learning opportunity is especially helpful for younger children and teens, says Oscar Vives Ortiz, wealth strategist at PNC Wealth Management.
+Giving the gift of a certificate of deposit or savings account and using it as a teaching tool can be helpful for younger children and teens, according to Oscar Vives Ortiz, wealth strategist at PNC Wealth Management.

-“I think from a learning perspective, a CD or savings is great,” he says.
+“From a learning perspective, a CD or savings account is great,” he says.
 “You can teach someone to put aside money every so often.”

-For an ongoing financial gift plan, start by teaching the value of saving money, move on to explain how interest works with a CD and then escalate to earning over time with savings bonds or other investments.
+And it’s a gift that you can build upon year after year.
+Start by teaching the value of saving money, explain how interest works with a CD and then escalate to earning more over time with savings bonds or other investments.

-“If you wanted to give a stock to a minor, you would have to create what’s called an UTMA (Uniform Transfer to Minors Act) account which is in essence a custodial account where the adult manages the money,” Ortiz says.
+“If you want to give a stock to a minor, you would have to create what’s called an UTMA (Uniform Transfers to Minors Act) account, which is in essence a custodial account where the adult manages the money,” Ortiz says.
 When the child comes of majority age, then the money is theirs to use however they like.

-Ortiz recommends considering whether a custodial account is the best option based for the individual child.
-In some cases, and depending on the size of your gift, a trust or 529 plan, where parents can retain more control, may be more effective.
+Ortiz also recommends considering whether a custodial account is actually the best option.
+In some cases, and depending on the size of your gift, setting up a trust or opening a 529 college savings plan, in which parents can retain more control, may be more effective.

 4. 529 contribution

-If you’re looking to invest in the future of a child in your life, consider contributing to a 529 plan, which can be used in the future to pay for education expenses like tuition, textbooks and even computers.
-Whether your friends recently had a baby and you want to help establish a college fund or your niece or nephew will soon be applying to colleges, 529 plans are great tax-advantaged investments.
+If you’re looking to invest in the future of a child in your life, contribute your money to a 529 plan, which may be used in the future to pay for education expenses like tuition, textbooks and other supplies.
+Whether your friends recently had a baby and you want to help establish a college fund or your niece or nephew is nearing graduation age, 529 plans are great tax-advantaged investments.

 When all else fails, stick to the basics.

-You can dress up cash gifts in a nice card or money holder for added flair.
-For the extra creative, there are limitless ideas online for inventive ways to give cash; you can find guides to DIY anything from cash frozen into giant ice cubes to cash-filled chocolate candy boxes.
+Give your cash gifts holiday flair by dressing them in a card or money holder.
+For the extra creative, there are countless ideas online for inventive ways to give cash; you can find guides to DIY anything from dollar bills frozen inside giant ice cubes to cash-filled chocolate candy boxes.

-If you want to keep things virtual, simply transfer your gift funds into their Venmo or Cash App account.
-You’ll definitely lose some points in presentation, but P2P payments are a great opportunity to put your emoji keyboard skills to the test.
+Or keep things virtual by transferring your gift funds into your recipient’s Venmo or Cash App account.
+You may lose some points in presentation, but P2P payments still give you the opportunity to put your emoji keyboard creativity to the test.
 It’s also a much faster transfer process for long-distance giving than mailing a check.

-For someone with international travel plans next year, consider gifting a bit of currency from the country they’re visiting.
-You can help them save on hefty exchange fees and ensure they’re prepared with some useable cash.
+If you know someone with international travel plans, you can personalize your gift by gifting cash in a currency they’ll be able to use abroad, such as the euro if they’re heading to Italy.
+You can also help them save on hefty exchange fees and ensure they’re prepared with some usable cash upon landing.